mcarthey/EFCoreExample/EFCoreExample/README.md

 The `SchoolRepository` class provides methods for querying and updating the database using the `SchoolContext`.

 The `MainService` class is the entry point for the application's functionality.
 It uses the `SchoolRepository` to interact with the database and `IConsoleService` for console interactions.

+The application provides a console interface for adding classrooms, adding students to classrooms, listing all classrooms, and listing all students in a specific classroom.

 ## Configuration